rmattila/text2orthic/README.md

 ## Usage
 Input the English text you wish to translate, and the software will render the corresponding Orthic shorthand as an image.

+### Adding New Glyphs
+To add a new glyph, place a `.png` image in the `resources/glyphs` folder.
+The filename should match the glyph's representation (e.g., `oe.png` for the "oe" glyph).
+In the image, mark the start of the glyph's stroke with a green pixel and the end with a red pixel.
+The system prioritizes longer filenames, meaning if `oe.png` exists, it will be used over separate `o.png` and `e.png` glyphs for the "oe" combination.

 ## Demonstrations
 Below are images demonstrating the system's output: